nikouu/GameboyColour-Decolouriser/README.md

-# Gameboy Colouriser
+# Gameboy Colour Decolouriser
-✨Colourises a Gameboy Color image into a GameBoy image✨ via looking at each tile and mapping the colour values to one of the 4 on a Gameboy.
-You could almost say it "**decolourises**" images.
+✨Decolourises a Gameboy Color image into a GameBoy image✨ via looking at each tile and mapping the colour values to one of the 4 on a Gameboy.

 ![image](etc/gbctogb.jpeg)